rowanhill/xssfinder/README.md

 The difficulty in automating this is knowing how to effectively navigate around the web site under test.
-Fortunately, if you've written you web tests using the page object pattern (which is good practice, regardless of whether or not you wnat to use XSS Finder), you've already encoded a wealth of information about how to get around the site.
+Fortunately, if you've written you web tests using the page object pattern (which is good practice, regardless of whether or not you want to use XSS Finder), you've already encoded a wealth of information about how to get around the site.